Womanhood: The Glory of the Nation (1917)

 The full horror of a hopeless conflict marks the first atages of the war.
 Churches, mills and homes are destroyed and the helpless and homeless are subjected to frightful persecution, while America's untrained soldiers are slain by the thousands.

 The whole nation is passing through a dire ordeal when Paul Strong is appointed Director of Energies.
 As such he formulates a wonderful and comprehensive plan of united action and thought.
 However, because of past unpreparedness, long months of persistent effort must elapse ere the program reaches fulfilment.
 Mary for her part undertakes another and most dangerous patriotic work.
-Being thrown in contact with the invaders, she manages to secure a place in their headquarters through pretenting to reciprocate the love of Count Dario.
+Being thrown in contact with the invaders, she manages to secure a place in their headquarters through pretending to reciprocate the love of Count Dario.

 Mary's position at the ruritanian headquarters, from which she is in secret comminication with the American camp beyond the city, becomes precarious when she slips through the lines to attend the meeting of the patriotic defenders.